 Long Term Food (Dehydrated Food): The easiest solution (for several reasons) is long term food.
 While this isn’t a “cooking method” this can be cooked using any of the methods listed below.
 We sell the Legacy Food Storage products at the SHTFShop.com and they are great for cooking without alerting the neighborhood.

 DIY Cooking Ideas: There are quite a few DIY cooking ideas like the Dakota Fire Pit, Yukon Stove, and the Rocket Stove.
-You can probably find a hundred ideas on YouTube and even come up with a few on your own.
+We also incorporate DIY food storage techniques, and you can probably find a hundred ideas on YouTube and even come up with a few on your own.

 Sterno Fuel: There are very few indoor cooking options available when it comes to cooking off the grid.
 Sterno fuel won’t create enough heat to cook a steak, but you can heat up soups, long term food or a can of beans.